Fuzzbox999/linux-dotfiles/.config/ranger/README.txt

 Once you have typed your shortcut on the selected wallpaper, ranger will run a shell command.
 This is what this command looks like, for instance, in ranger's rc.conf :

-map wlo1 shell wal -l -i %f && sedwpg wal true && wpg -a %f && wpg --light --backend -n -s %f && wal -R && cp %f ~/Images/Current/wall.jpg && sassc /home/fuzzbox/.startpage/scss/style.scss /home/fuzzbox/.startpage/style.css && /home/fuzzbox/.local/bin/system/wal_dunst.sh
+map wd1 shell wal -i %f && wal_wpgtk wal false && wpg -a %f && wpg --backend -n -s %f && wal -R && cp %f ~/Images/Current/wall.jpg && sassc /home/fuzzbox/.startpage/scss/style.scss /home/fuzzbox/.startpage/style.css && wal_dunst

 This command will :
 - call pywal with the desired backend